pcoet/golang-patterns/docs/tutorials/new_project.md

 <a id="test-a-package"></a>
 ## Test a package

-The Go standard library includes the [testing](https://pkg.go.dev/testing) package to help you write unit tests.
-By following a few conventions, you can then run your tests using the `go test` command.
+Go provides the [testing](https://pkg.go.dev/testing) package to help you write unit tests and the `go test` command to run them.

 Create and run a test: